Signatures of Jackiw-Rebbi resonance in the thermal conductance of topological Josephson junctions with magnetic islands: Introduction.

 Heterostructures based on two-dimensional topological insulators (2DTI) have received a great attention in the last years for the interesting physics and promising applications \cite{heli1,heli2,heli3,heli4}.
 The edge states defining helical one-dimensional conducting channels offer a large variety of quantum phenomena in combination with nanomagnets\cite{barash2002,duan2015,ghosh2017} and superconductors\cite{stanescu2010proximity,sedlmayr2020hybridization,zhang2019,Michelsen2020,ronetti2017,ronetti2020}.

 A prominent example is the platform for topological superconductivity proposed by Fu and Kane\cite{fu-kane}, which consists in a Josephson junction made of a Kramers pair of helical edge states in close proximity to a s-wave superconductor and a magnet embedded in the junction.
-For a magnetic moment or, equivalently, a magnetic field having a component perpendicular to the natural quantization axis of the 2DTI, Majorana bound states are formed.
+For a magnetic moment having a component perpendicular to the natural quantization axis of the 2DTI, Majorana bound states are formed.
 The concomitant signatures in the behavior of the Josephson current have been investigated in several works\cite{fu-kane,meng,jiang,houzet,barbarino2013,kacho,yacoby,crepin,keideltun,hart,laurens,blasi2019,ren2019,marra2016}.

 The key role played by a magnetic island placed inside the 2DTI is to introduce a boundary with a backscattering process in the Dirac system constituted by the helical edge states.
 Without the superconducting ingredient, this phenomenon leads to interesting effects in the electron transport \cite{qi,meng1,nanom,piet,patrick1,patrick2} and in thermoelectric\cite{Roura-Bas2018Nov,optimal,hajiloo} properties.
 The fact that the magnetic island may have multiple domains further extends the scenario to interesting topological structures.
 The simplest of such situations corresponds to two domains with opposite orientations of the magnetic moments, which is a realization of the so-called Jackiw-Rebbi (JR) model of a one-dimensional Dirac system with a space-dependent soliton mass \cite{jackreb,shen2012}.
 Similarly to the discrete Hamiltonian by Su-Schrieffer-Heeger\cite{ssh}(SSH), this model is known to host topologically protected modes within the spectral gap.
 The high thermoelectric response generated as a consequence of these modes was recently pointed out in Ref. \onlinecite{optimal}.
-JR physics on junctions with embedded superconductors was recently addressed also in Refs. \onlinecite{ziani,mora}.
+JR physics on junctions with embedded superconductors was recently addressed also in Refs. \onlinecite{ziani,mora}, while the emergence of other states with fractional charges in helical edge states with many-body interactions has been also studied\cite{maciejko,zhang-kane,ziani-2015}.